 Selling the home

 Many seniors who still own their homes while living in some sort of assisted living facility consider selling their homes.
 If they do not have a lot of family in the area, it can be a logical conclusion to the problems that they face.

 However, many of them do not consider the challenges they may face in a possible sale.
 In order to sell a home, you have to make it look presentable, and if you are elderly, living elsewhere, the state of the house may not be at its best.

 There also are the challenges of the real estate market.
 You need to make others aware that the house is for sale, and if you cannot sell by owner fast enough, it may require the aid of a real estate agent, whose costs will dip into the percentage of sales; a fee that someone looking to supplement their working income during their retirement years may not be able to afford.

 Sorting through your possessions can be especially challenging.
 You may have developed mobility issues and may no longer be able to get around your home the way you used to.
 You also may not have that big of a space at your new senior living home for all of your things, and if you do not have a big family or your family lives far away, you may need to sell some possessions or invest in a storage unit.

 There also is the emotional aspect that you need to work through.
 This may have been the house that you raised your children in and spent holidays and birthdays in.
 Given the number of memories you may have in the place, it may be difficult for you to consider selling it.

 However, the financial turmoil over how to pay for long-term housing and care may outweigh the emotional attachment you may have for your house.
 As much as you may love that house, you would not want to put yourself or your family in any sort of financial bind by holding onto a property that you are not even living in anymore.

 Facing all of these issues will require time and patience, as well as a partner you can trust to help guide you through the challenges that you face.
-Contact Cordell Planning Partners, and set up your free one-hour consultation.
+Contact TuckerAllen, and schedule your estate plan analysis.